ansuini/sparse_logreg/README.md

 # sparse_logreg
-Parallel python version of sparse (lasso) logistic regression for decision images computation
+Python version of sparse (lasso) and elasticnet logistic regression for decision images computation with parallel search over the hyperparameters space

-Collaboration with : Jackob Macke, Vladimir Djurdevjic, Daniele Bertolini, Davide Zoccolan